Lake Levico holidays

 Food & drink

-You can taste the town’s Austrian roots in the local dishes, which blend fresh Italian flavours with classic alpine comfort food.
-And you’ve got plenty to pick from when you fancy a bite, from scenic lakeside restaurants to rustic mountain huts.
+You can taste the town's Austrian roots in the local dishes, which blend fresh Italian flavours with classic alpine comfort food.
+There are lots of restaurants to choose from in the centre, ranging from Michelin-starred venues to lakeside eateries.

 Getting about